 Monterey is a very small town located in the state of Tennessee.
 With a population of 2,860 people and two constituent neighborhoods, Monterey is the 183rd largest community in Tennessee.

-When you are in Monterey, you'll notice that it is more blue-collar than most other communities in America.
-48.50% of Monterey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Monterey is a blue-collar town, with 46.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Monterey is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Monterey who work in food service (9.87%), office and administrative support (9.23%), and sales jobs (7.62%).
+There are especially a lot of people living in Monterey who work in food service (9.33%), sales jobs (9.11%), and office and administrative support (8.56%).

-Being a small town, Monterey does not have a public transit system used by locals to get to and from work.
+Monterey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Monterey is a very ethnically-diverse town.
 The people who call Monterey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monterey residents report their race to be White, followed by Black or African-American.
 Monterey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.85% of the town’s residents.
-Important ancestries of people in Monterey include English, German, Italian, and Polish.
+People of Hispanic or Latino origin account for 25.71% of the town’s residents.
+Important ancestries of people in Monterey include English, German, Scots-Irish, and French Canadian.

 The most common language spoken in Monterey is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Pacific Island languages.